SparrowSurya/chess_proj/README.md

 ### Bugs:

-    # drag bug solution:
-        sometimes when resetting the position of image the image dont goes to correct place

     # promotion piece selection:
         affter selecting the rank of promotion if the enemy has piece below the click it gets selected